bitcoin/bitcoin/doc/developer-notes.md

 run-time checks to keep track of which locks are held, and adds warnings to the debug.log file if inconsistencies are detected.

+The `-DDEBUG_SERIALIZE_SCHEDULER` flag can also be used to ensure that asynchronous tasks handled by `CScheduler` (e.g. `CValidationInterface` callbacks) do not introduce deadlocks.
+For example, if `ActivateBestChain()` were to be called in a validation interface callback, that call may attempt to call `SyncWithValidationInterfaceQueue()` and result in a deadlock.
+The flag works by making the scheduler execute tasks synchronously as soon as they are scheduled.

 ### Valgrind suppressions file

 Valgrind is a programming tool for memory debugging, memory leak detection, and